Local farmers and food banks get a boost: USDA allocates $1 billion for hunger relief initiatives

 Read more articles by Beth Werling.

 A graduate of the Missouri School of Journalism, Beth has taught English Language Arts in the Sandusky City School district for 19 years, as well as writing and journalism courses through BGSU Firelands since 2006.
-Previously, Beth was the business reporter, city editor, and managing editor of a local entertainment publication.
+Previously, Beth was the business reporter and city editor of the local newspaper and managing editor of a local entertainment publication.
 If you have a story to share, email Beth at [email protected].